bradlipovsky/bradlipovsky.github.io/_pages/about.md

         <div class="feature-story__content">
           <p class="feature-story__tag">Dense environmental observatories</p>
           <h3>Fiber sensing from glacier boreholes to the deep ocean</h3>
           <p>A single optical fiber can become thousands of synchronized sensors.
-The group is extending that idea across Greenland fjords, Antarctic ice, Cascade volcanoes, and submarine telecommunications infrastructure.</p>
+The group is extending that idea across Greenland fjords, Antarctic ice, volcanic systems, and submarine telecommunications infrastructure—from purpose-built experiments to ocean-basin-scale networks.</p>
           <a class="text-link" href="{{ '/research/#fiber-sensing' | relative_url }}">See the sensing program</a>
         </div>
       </article>